-The Company shall also be entitled to an additional performance fee for the management of the Fund, chargeable to the Fund.
+The Company shall also be entitled to an additional performance fee for the management of the Fund, chargeable to the Fund for unit class A (EUR).
 This fee shall be up to 20% (maximum) of the amount by which the performance of the Fund exceeds the performance of the benchmark specified below (outperformance against the benchmark) at the end of a reporting period as defined below, but no more than 4% of the average value of the Fund's assets in the reporting period.